Time-weighted return

-The time-weighted return (TWR) is a method of calculating investment return.
-To apply the time-weighted return method, combine the returns over sub-periods by compounding them together, resulting in the overall period return.
-The rate of return over each different sub-period is weighted according to the duration of the sub-period.
+The time-weighted return (TWR, TWRR, TWOR or TTWROR for true time-weighted rate of return) is a method of calculating investment return, where returns over sub-periods are compounded together, with each sub-period weighted according to its duration.

-The time-weighted method differs from other methods of calculating investment return only in the particular way it compensates for external flows - see below.
+The time-weighted method differs from other methods of calculating investment return, in the particular way it compensates for external flows.

 External flows

 The time-weighted return is a measure of the historical performance of an investment portfolio which compensates for external flows.
-External flows are net movements of value that result from transfers of cash, securities, or other instruments into or out of the portfolio, with no simultaneous equal and opposite movement of value in the opposite direction, as in the case of a purchase or sale, and that are not income from the investments in the portfolio, such as interest, coupons, or dividends.
+External flows refer to the net movements of value into or out of a portfolio, stemming from transfers of cash, securities, or other financial instruments.
+These flows are characterized by the absence of a concurrent, equal, and opposite value transaction, unlike what occurs in purchases or sales.
+Furthermore, they do not originate from the income generated by the portfolio's investments, such as interest, coupons, or dividends.

 To compensate for external flows, the overall time interval under analysis is divided into contiguous sub-periods at each point in time within the overall time period whenever there is an external flow.
 In general, these sub-periods will be of unequal lengths.
 The returns over the sub-periods between external flows are linked geometrically (compounded) together, i.e. by multiplying together the growth factors in all the sub-periods.
-(The growth factor in each sub-period is equal to 1 plus the return over the sub-period.)
+The growth factor in each sub-period is equal to 1 plus the return over the sub-period.